Backflow happens when dirty water or other liquids flow back into the clean water supply. You can avoid it with a backflow preventer.

 Requirements for installing a backflow preventer

-If you are installing a backflow preventer as part of new work on an existing school building or in a new school building, you must follow the Building Code (G12 Compliance document).
+If you're installing a backflow preventer as part of new work on an existing school building or in a new school building, you must follow the Building Code (G12 Compliance document).

-If you are installing a backflow preventer in any other circumstances, we recommend you still comply with the Building Code requirements.
+If you're installing a backflow preventer in any other circumstances, we recommend you still comply with the Building Code requirements.
 In this way, you can manage any risk.